hpc/mpifileutils/doc/rst/proj-design.rst

 -----------

-The tools are intended to support common file systems used in HPC centers, like Lustre, GPFS, and NFS.
+The tools are intended to support common file systems used in HPC centers, like Lustre, GPFS, NFS, and HPSS.
 Additionally, methods in the library should be portable and efficient across multiple file systems.
 Tool and library users can rely on mpiFileUtils to provide portable and performant implementations.